Prelude to a Kiss: The Duke Ellington Album

 Prelude to a Kiss: The Duke Ellington Album is a studio album by American jazz singer Dee Dee Bridgewater, recorded in tribute to Duke Ellington.
-The album was released on October 8, 1996 by Philips Records label.
+The album was released on October 8, 1996, by Philips Records label.
 The album title was borrowed from the Ellington's tune.
-The release contais 12 tracks, which include the pop sounds of the Hollywood Bowl Orchestra.
+The release contains 12 tracks, which include the pop sounds of the Hollywood Bowl Orchestra.

-Reception
+Critical reception

+Clive Davis of The Sunday Times praised the album, saying, "Prelude to a Kiss marks something of a return to form, even if Ellington enthusiasts will have reservations over the crossover flavour of the arrangements.
+Bridgewater possesses the rare gift of making just about anything swing; she is assisted by a collection of guest soloists headed by Bobby Watson and Wynton Marsalis."

 Marcela Breton of JazzTimes wrote, "Do we really need another reworking of the Ellington oeuvre?
 Enough already.
 Ellington gets nearly as much attention as John F. Kennedy, Jr...
 I like Bridgewater’s vocals on "Caravan" and "Bli-Blip," and Bobby Watson’s alto sax on "Midnight Indigo."

+Steve Jones of USA Today favourably found, "Some of the Duke's most beloved tunes and some of jazz's most exciting talents make for a dynamic combination.
+Bridgewater shows her versatility on six of the album's 12 songs including the title cut, Bli-Blip and Mood Indigo."

+Ken Dryden of AllMusic noted, "But it is her hypnotic, chanting introduction, backed by Middle Eastern percussion and Steve Turre's conch shells, that gives this release an occasional freshness usually lacking in similar Ellington tributes."

 Mike Joyce in his review for The Washington Post commented, "Duke Ellington's music has a calming effect on jazz vocalist Dee Dee Bridgewater, and that's a good thing.
 As talented as she is, Bridgewater is fond of embarking on extended scat flights that sometimes turn strident and long-winded.
 Not here, though."

-Ken Dryden of AllMusic noted, "But it is her hypnotic, chanting introduction, backed by Middle Eastern percussion and Steve Turre's conch shells, that gives this release an occasional freshness usually lacking in similar Ellington tributes."
+Errol Nazareth of the Toronto Sun remarked, "Dee Dee Bridgewater isn't a name that flies out of people's mouths when discussing jazz singers.
+Which is a shame, 'cause she flexes a mean set of pipes on Prelude to a Kiss: The Duke Ellington Album."